This lyrics analysis is an abstract from our PDF Gangsta-rap Songwriting.

-TUPAC & DR DRE – CALIFORNIA LOVE – LYRICS ANALYSIS & MEANINGS
+TUPAC & DR DRE – CALIFORNIA LOVE – Lyrics analysis, explanation & meanings

 Sometimes things are clear straight away.
 Take any hip-hop fan before 1995 and play the sample of these two words sung in this sharp, mannered voice, and ask him whether it’s gangsta-rap, and the answer will be a sarcastic laugh: “Rap sending love, hm ??” will retort any gangster among your friends.